 Smith SR, Weissman NJ, Anderson CM, et al. Multicenter, placebo-controlled trial of lorcaserin for weight management.
 N Engl J Med 2010;363:245-56.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Statins, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Sleep Apnea
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Statins, Heart Failure and Cardiac Biomarkers, Diet, Hypertension, Sleep Apnea

 Keywords: Receptor, Serotonin, 5-HT2C, Follow-Up Studies, Hyperlipidemias, Counseling, Headache, Benzazepines, Hemoglobin A, Glycosylated, Dexfenfluramine, Waist Circumference, Cholesterol, Dizziness, United States Food and Drug Administration, Nasopharyngitis, Hypertension, Depression, Nausea, Weight Loss, Diet, Reducing, Heart Rate, Receptor, Serotonin, 5-HT2B, Sleep Apnea Syndromes, Lipoproteins, LDL, C-Reactive Protein, Body Mass Index, Serotonin, Fenfluramine, Triglycerides, Diabetes Mellitus